leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 - Routine inspections (each monday) to identify any missing or damaged cubes, with prompt replacement.
 - Any necessary repairs or replacements will be performed promptly to ensure the longevity of the artwork.

-## Software

-A software developed has been created to distribute the tasks between the teams and help with the actions to take.
-Such as cube rotation or cube placement.

 ### Technology Choice

-Python will be used to program the software.
-The reason for this choice is based on the fact that we will be using a Google Spreadsheet to keep track of the work, its API[^2] being accessible in Python.
-Also, to incorporate external websites, Python is a good alternative to Google's AppScripts which does not implements all the classic methods of a website.
+Python and AppsScript will be used to program the software.
+The reason for this choice is based on the fact that we will be using a Google Spreadsheet to keep track of the work, its API[^2] being accessible in Python which will be used as an alternative to Google's AppsScript which does not allows for collection of data from other websites.

 ## Ideas and Hypotheses